maosan132/Weather-app/README.md

 # Weather app

-> This app works as a weather station.
-It shows several data concerning the weather of a requested city.
+> This app works as a weather station with the current weather of specific location.
+It shows some data concerning the weather of the requested city.
 It uses the API from https://openweathermap.org/.
 The purpose of this app is the practice of promises, asynchronous functions, API requesting and data fetching from external services.

 ![screenshot](./app-screenshot.png)

-Additional features: When changing from city to city, the background changes as well with a view of the current city weather sky.
+Additional features: When changing from city to city, the background changes to a weather image of the current city's sky.

 ## Built With